squeemishly/grab_bag/README.md

 # GRAB BAG - Dark Clout Edition
-## The hottest new way to store and share your files and see just what Facebook is giving out when you authorize with them.
+## How much information are you giving up?

 ## Overview

-The goal of Dark Clout was to show users exactly what type of information they are giving up when they choose to use an upload service and login with Facebook.
+The goal of Dark Clout is to show users exactly what type of information they are giving up when they choose to use an upload service and login with Facebook.
+Our group wanted to expose how much information Facebook gives developers with the seemingly harmless public information permission.
+Using easy to understand charts, Dark Clout exposes your virtual profile.

-The goal of this project was to inherit an already working codebase and build upon the existing functionality.
-The original app was a clone of 'Dropbox', so we opted to use your documents, images and Facebook 'public profile' and photos to visualize how much information you are exposing when you authorize with Facebook.
+This brownfield project, originally named Grab Bag, was designed to mimic the functionality of Dropbox by giving users the ability to upload images and files using the S3 Bucket.

 ### Stack
 This site is built with Javascript, SASS, CSS, Materialize, AJAX, ChartsJS, AM Charts, Postgresql, Rails 5.1.2, Ruby version 2.4.1, Redis, Sidekiq, Facebook API.